“Almost 80% of Islamic marriages are not valid” - Registrar General’s Department

-Islamic Marriages: Registrar General’s Department Reveals Almost 80% In Ghana are Not Valid
+Registrar General’s Department Reveals Almost 80% Of Islamic Marriages In Ghana are Not Valid

 - The head of marriages at the Registrar General’s Department says almost 80% of marriages ordained in Ghana's Islamic religion are not valid